shishantbiswas/bknd-examples/README.md

-# bknd + Tanstack Start Example
+# bknd + Tanstack Start Example (Bun + Cloudflare)

-This is a minimal example to shows how to integrate bknd with Tanstack Start.
+This is a minimal example to shows how to integrate bknd with Tanstack Start for Cloudflare deployment.

 ## Setup